 Stopping Your CPP Contributions

-If you are at least age 65 but under age 70 and still employed (or Self-Employed) to stop making CPP contributions you must complete some paperwork.
+If you are at least age 65 but under age 70 and still employed (or self-employed), you must complete some paperwork to stop making CPP contributions.

 - Employees: You’ll need to complete Form CPT30, Election to Stop Contributing to the Canada Pension Plan.
 Give one copy of the form to your employer and send another copy to the CRA.
 If you change your mind, you can use the same form to revoke your previous request.